htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :jira:`313`

 Bugs Fixed:

+- Fixed a bug where an IDTOKEN could be sent to a user who had authenticated with the ANONYMOUS method after the auto-approval period had expired.
+  :jira:`231`

 - Fixed a bug where jobs that asked for `transfer_output_files = .` would
   be put on hold if they were evicted and restarted.